Publio Morbiducci

 Publio Morbiducci (28 August 1889 – 31 March 1963) was an Italian sculptor.
 His work was part of the sculpture event in the art competition at the 1936 Summer Olympics.

-He was active in projects for the Mussolini governement.
+He was active in projects for the Mussolini government.
 In 1932, he completed most of the sculptures of the Monument to the Bersaglieri, Porta Pia, Rome.
 In 1937 he was named to the Accademia di San Luca and in 1938 his Discus thrower at Rest was added to the statues of the Stadio dei Marmi.
-In 1939, he completes the marble frieze of the Palazzo degli Uffici all'EUR.
+In 1939, he completed the marble frieze of the Palazzo degli Uffici all'EUR.